skorch-dev/skorch/docs/user/neuralnet.rst

 This should be a PyTorch optimizer, e.g. ``torch.optim.SGD``.
 After initializing the ``NeuralNet``, the initialized optimizer will stored in the ``optimizer_`` attribute.
-During initialization you can already define param groups to define different parametrizations for certain parameters identified by strings with globbing:
+During initialization you can define param groups, for example to set different learning rates for certain parameters.
+The parameters are selected by name with support for wildcards (globbing):

 .. code:: python